 Prior to submitting your application you should review:

-Applicants must follow the instructions on the ACU Become a Research Candidate Page and submit their completed application by 11:59pm Monday 26th April 2021 (AEST).
+Applicants must follow the instructions on the ACU Become a Research Candidate Page.
+The current application round has now closed and will re-open later in 2021.

 For further information please contact email@example.com